 grant [at] gcrinstitute.org, @Grant_S_Wilson, San Francisco

 Grant Wilson contributes to GCRI’s planning, management, and research.
-He is the Outreach and Policy Coordinator at the Earth Law Center.
+He recently completed a position as Outreach and Policy Coordinator at the Earth Law Center.
 He holds a J.D. from Lewis & Clark Law School (2012) and a B.A. in Environmental Policy from Western Washington University (2009).
 His research interests include emerging technologies, environmental change, and international law.

 Gary Ackerman, Ph.D., Associate